silverbottlep/abid_challenge/README.md

 ```
 $(abid_challenge_root)/dataset> ln -s $(data) ./data
 ```
 Now, we are going to make verification data which will be used for training.
+For training purpose, we only consider the images that contain less than 6 quantity in a bin.
+If there are a large number of objects in a bin, sometimes it is hard to see the objects since they are heavily occluded each other.

-#### Downloading pre-processed verification data
+#### 3.1.1 Downloading pre-processed verification data
 You can simply download pre-processed verification data for training and validataion sets by running script.
 You will get 'verification_train.json' and 'verification_val.json' files in $(abid_challenge_root)/dataset directory
 ```
 $(abid_challenge_root)/dataset> ./get_verification_data.sh
 ```

-#### (optional) Generating verification data
+#### 3.1.2 (optional) Generating verification data
 You can optionally make your own verification data files.
 First, let's randomly split images into train and validataion sets.
 By running script, you will get 'random_train.txt' and 'random_val.txt' files.
 ```
 $(abid_challenge_root)/dataset> python random_split.py